-War of the Flea: The Classic Study of Guerilla Warfare
+War of the Flea: The Classic Study of Guerrilla Warfare by Robert Taber

 My rating: 4 of 5 stars